-Note: This article assumes some technical knowledge and is not a suggested approach for all users.
-If you have questions about the contents of this article or are unsure about how to continue, contact your Pendo Customer Success Manager or Pendo Tech Success.
+This article assumes some technical knowledge and isn't a suggested approach for all users.
+If you have questions about the contents of this article or are unsure about how to continue, contact your Pendo Technical Support.

-Pendo’s feature selection uses a subset of CSS selectors to identify the components of your application.
-Before getting started, here, we recommend familiarizing yourself both with general CSS selector knowledge as well as what we specifically permit for features.
+Pendo’s Feature selection uses a subset of CSS selectors to identify the components of your application.
+We recommend familiarizing yourself both with general CSS selector knowledge as well as what we specifically permit for Pendo Features.
 Below are some resources to get started:

 - W3 Schools CSS Selectors Reference

 - CSS Diner: A Game to Practice CSS Selectors

 - What Does Pendo Support for Custom CSS for Feature Tagging?

 Feature tags work by capturing user activity data using CSS selectors.
 This is the same as selecting elements directly from a Webpage.
 These events are captured as hierarchical representations of each page element that an event is logged against.
 Because of the way we collect and store activity, this limits the selectors we can use.
 Each of these selectors is referred to as a Feature Rule.

 Each rule for a Feature processes against the total data we’ve received and surfaces each event that the rule applies to.

 A general selector (such as ‘any "Submit" button’) returns a greater set of results than a specific selector (such as ‘the "Submit" button on an exact modal’).